Death of Gareth Williams: 2015 developments

 In September and October 2015, Boris Karpichkov, a former KGB agent who defected from Russia and who now lives in Britain, stated during interviews that "sources in Russia" had claimed that the Russian Foreign Intelligence Service, also known as the SVR, was responsible for Williams's murder.
 According to Karpichkov, the SVR tried and failed to blackmail Williams into becoming a double agent.

-In response to the SVR's attempts, Williams apparently claimed that he knew "the identity of a Russian spy inside the GCHQ."
-Karpichkov claimed that Williams's threat meant that "the SVR then had no alternative but to exterminate him in order to protect their agent inside GCHQ."
-Regarding the cause of death, Karpichkov claimed that the SVR killed Williams "by an untraceable poison introduced in his ear."
+In response to the SVR's attempts, Williams claimed that he knew "the identity of a Russian spy inside the GCHQ".
+Karpichkov claimed that Williams's threat meant that "the SVR then had no alternative but to exterminate him to protect their agent inside GCHQ".
+Regarding the cause of death, Karpichkov claimed that the SVR killed Williams "by an untraceable poison introduced in his ear".

 The 2015 BBC Two television series London Spy was loosely based on the Williams case.
 The miniseries stars Ben Whishaw as Danny, who is accused of murder after his partner, MI6 spy Alex, is found dead inside a locked trunk.

+2024 review

+The Metropolitan Police concluded a further evidence review in 2024, which followed on from a 2021 independent forensic report passed to the police in November 2023.
+There were no new findings of DNA, nor that a third party was present at the time of Williams' death.